shilpa-ananth/isbi_2019_surrogate_sup_implementation_details/self_sup_training_details.md

 ## Data

 Lung lobe segmentation consists of assigning every voxel in a chest CT to one of the 5 major lobes of the lung or back-ground.
-355 CT series from LIDC[1] dataset was hand labeled using 3D-slicer[2]; the train-validation-test split is 250, 20, 85.
+355 CT series from LIDC[1] dataset (1018 series total) was hand labeled using 3D-slicer [2]; the train-validation-test split is 250, 20, 85.
+Since the dataset
-For self-supervised pretraining, we used the entire LIDC dataset excluding the validation and testing set, which consists of about 1000 CT series.
+For self-supervised pretraining, we used the entire LIDC dataset excluding the testing set, consists of 933 CT series.

 For preprocessing, the CT images are resampled to 1.8mm x 1mm x 1mm, and then center cropped to a common shape of 200x256x320, in z, y, and x axis.